Progress report for GW18-142

 Cover crop biomass and performance

 Despite identical seeding rates and mixes, the species-composition of the cover crop varied widely by location and year, which likely implies differences in functionality and plant-soil feedback potential, as suggested by the important variation in C:N content of the biomass.
-For example, the soil mix was composed of 60% mustard in Corning (2018) whereas it was composed of 59% ryegrass in Merced.
-The elemental composition of the cover also shows high season and site-dependency with the C:N ratio of the soil mix varying from 7:1 to 13:1, affecting the cover’s nutrient cycling and ecosystem services.
+For example, the soil mix was composed of 60% mustard in Corning whereas it was composed of 59% ryegrass in Merced.
+The elemental composition of the cover also shows high season and site-dependency with the C:N ratio of the soil mix varying from 7:1 to 13:1, which may affect cover crop outcomes.

 The two seasons of data indicate that biomass production was not proportional to precipitation regimes.
 Across sites, total annual precipitation doubled from 2018 to 2019.
 Yet, total biomass produced decreased in 2/3 sites, with ryegrass showing more adaptability to heavy precipitation than mustards.
 Whereas the seeded cover crop produced 180-312% more biomass than resident vegetation in 2018, with higher winter precipitation in 2019, there was similar biomass production between the treatments in 2019.
 Highest cover crop productivity was obtained at 200-300 mm/year whereas ranges of 130-180 mm/year and 400-700 mm/year yielded less biomass.
 Due to varying capacity to suppress weeds by season and site, the cover crop mixes had varying proportions of resident vegetation in its cover.
 The cover crop stands contained more resident vegetation in Merced than in Tehama and Kern county sites.
 Overall, Merced ryegrass and mustards had a stronger establishment in the orchards compared to Hairy vetch and PK Berseem clover.
 Groundcover was not proportional to biomass production.
 Despite its lower biomass production in 2018, resident vegetation provided a similar groundcover as the cover crop, indicating its potential for erosion control.